 How long do I need for Cornwall?

 There are thousands of things to do in Cornwall.
-This Cornwall itinerary will take a week, and it’s pretty jam-packed, but you can extend it to two weeks or more if you prefer a more relaxed trip.
+This Cornwall itinerary will take a week, and it’s pretty jam-packed, but you can extend it to two weeks or more if you prefer a more relaxed trip, especially if you are visiting Cornwall in the summer and want more beach time.
 Of course, if you have more time, you can customise this Cornwall itinerary to however long you want!